-Pull the cable (not shown on picture above) and the hoses (item 3) through the flextrack chain.
-Please note!
-Mark one of the hoses, to avoid mix-up!
+Pull the cable (not shown on picture above) and the hoses (item 1) through the flextrack chain.
 The male on the cable should come out where the valve assembly is.
 Place the cylinder (item 1), so that it rests on the flextrack chain.